emca-it/EnergySOAR/07-0-0-Integrations/Responders/LDAP/LDAP.rst

 .. rubric:: Additional details from the README file:

-This module provides responders for TheHive Cortex to interface with LDAP services, enabling automated actions such as changing user passwords, locking and unlocking user accounts.
+This module provides responders for Energy SOAR Base Cortex to interface with LDAP services, enabling automated actions such as changing user passwords, locking and unlocking user accounts.

 Responders Included:
 ^^^^^^^^^^^^^^^^^^^^